ministryofjustice/prepare-a-case/README.md

 ## For development

+Node Debugger is available.
+Open chrome://inspect and ensure port 9229 is added.
+You may need to refresh the page for it to appear.

 With the docker containers up several commands add additional testing functionality.

 To run all tests use ```npm test```